Our Mission

 Inspection & Pricing

-Before we sweep your chimney or even quote a price, we always do an inspection to see if cleaning is necessary.
+Before we clean your chimney or even quote a price, we always do an inspection to see if cleaning is necessary.
 To avoid tracking soot and flue in your home during the process, we make sure to use plenty of drop cloths to protect the hearth and floor and additional runners for the carpet.
 If we determine that you don’t need a cleaning, you will only be charged for the trip and inspection report.
 The cost of cleaning will depend on your type of chimney.

 About Our Chimney Cleaning Process